 Starting therapy takes guts and can be a significant moment in one’s life.
 Most of us do it when we’re feeling defeated by familiar patterns, alone, or in repeated conflict.

 Therapy offers a chance to clarify why your relationship is in distress – or why you are not living the life you want to be – and what we can do together now to make something different possible.
 Therapy is a process of supported inquiry.
 It is powerful work—it can help us shift from merely coping with life’s challenges to feeling more fully alive.
-My role as a Registered Psychotherapist (Q) with the College of Registered Psychotherapists of Ontario is to assist you to create a style of living, or ways of connecting in your intimate relationships, marked by less struggle and stress.
+My role as a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario is to assist you to create a style of living, or ways of connecting in your intimate relationships, marked by less struggle and stress.
 A greater sense of vitality and authenticity, positive healing and better relating, can emerge from the process.

 How Do I Know If I Need Psychotherapy?